Towards Domain Adaptive Neural Contextual Bandits: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel domain adaptive neural contextual bandit algorithm, DABand, which adeptly combines effective exploration with representation alignment, utilizing unlabeled data from both source and target domains.
 Our theoretical analysis demonstrates that DABand can attain a sub-linear regret bound within the target domain.
 This marks the first regret analysis for domain adaptation in contextual bandit problems incorporating deep representation, shallow exploration, and adversarial alignment. {We show that all these elements are instrumental in the domain adaptive bandit setting on real-world datasets.
 Moving forward,} interesting future research could be to uncover more innovative techniques for aligning the source and target domains (mentioned in~\appref{sec:limitation}), particularly within the constraints of: (1) bandit settings, as opposed to classification settings, and (2) the high-dimensional and dense nature of the target domain, contrasted with the sparse and simplistic nature of the source domain.
+It would also be interesting to explore the effect of improved uncertainty quantification~\citep{VIR}, potentially via Bayesian deep learning~\citep{BDL,BDLSurvey,RPPU}, on DABand's performance.